e40/emacs-mail-client/README.md

 A single key would *go into* a folder and I could process those new, unread or old emails.

+Notice I said *could* above.
+The problem was, I didn't make it the default mode.
+It was a big step moving to making the *inboxes mode* the default, but it was an important one.

-The new problem: it was hard to move messages to various inboxes because new email on those conversations kept coming back to my **+inbox**.
+Once I started using the *inboxes mode*, I ran into another problem: it was hard to move messages to various inboxes because new email on those conversations kept coming back to my **+inbox**.
 So, I wrote support to *move conversations* to a folder so that new emails would automatically show up there.

 Lastly, some time before this I had written an MH-E hack that would allow me to highlight messages.
 I could mark them as *important* and they would be highlighted in yellow in whatever folder they were in.
-I used nmh sequences for this, but, unfortunately, when a message was refiled from one folder to another, the sequence information was lost.
+I used nmh sequences for this, but, unfortunately, when a message is refiled from one folder to another, the sequence information is lost.
-The *nmh-workers* mailing list to the rescue, and I was able to write a *refile hook* to take care of that problem.
+The *nmh-workers* mailing list was helpful in finding a solution: a *refile hook* to make sure the newly moved message was in the same sequence.

 ## Dependencies

 First, this doesn't work on Windows.
-I've tested it on Fedora (currently on F17).
-It will likely work on CentOS, RHEL, Ubuntu, and many other flavors of UNIX.
+I've tested it on many versions of Fedora up to version 17.
+It will very likely work on CentOS, RHEL, Ubuntu, and many other flavors of UNIX.
+The software originally ran on Solaris.

 This repo depends on these parts: